p4lang/bf-p4c/README.md

 ```
 bf-p4c-compilers
 ├── p4c      -- submodule for the p4lang/p4c repo
-├── bf-p4c   -- the contents of the current p4c-extension-tofino repo
+├── bf-p4c   -- the contents of the old p4c-extension-tofino repo
-├── bf-asm   -- the contents of the tofino-asm repo
+├── bf-asm   -- the contents of the old tofino-asm repo
 └-- p4_tests -- submodule for the p4_tests repo
 ```